 The Geography of Faith: Paul and the Emergence of Christianity in Greece

-Our study will begin first in a classroom in Athens and then continue in the ancient streets and byways of some of the major cities where Paul worked and taught: Philippi, Thessalonica, and Corinth.
+Our study will begin in a classroom, in Athens, and then continue in the ancient streets and byways of some of the major cities where Paul worked and taught: Philippi, Thessalonica, and Corinth.

-In this environment students will also be introduced to life in the Greek city as best as we can this the first century of the Common Era.
-The class will also make visits to Eleusis and Delphi which were major centers of Greek religious life in the First Century.
-We will be aided in our study with visits to museums like the Archeological Museum in Athens and the Archeology Museum in Thessaloniki.
-In addition to our focus on the life and work of Paul we will also have occasion in the course of our studies to explore the impact that Paul’s work ultimately had in the region with visits to various Byzantine sites, which will include the New Museum of Byzantine Culture in Thessalonica, and a trip to the Monastic site of Meteora among others from Late Antiquity.
+In this environment, students will also be introduced to life in the Greek city during the first century of the Common Era.
+The class will also make visits to Eleusis and Delphi which were major centers of Greek religious life in the first century.
+We will be aided in our study with visits to museums, like the Archeological Museum in Athens and the Archeology Museum in Thessalonica.
+In addition to focusing on the life and work of Paul we will also explore the impact that Paul’s work ultimately had in the region with visits to various Byzantine sites, which will include the New Museum of Byzantine Culture in Thessalonica, and a trip to the Monastic site of Meteora, among others from Late Antiquity.

 This course requires a minimum enrollment of 15, with a maximum enrollment of 24.